 Nowhere!
 Santa doesn´t deliver presents to the Czech Republic.
 We have “Ježíšek”, Jesus baby.
 All presents come from half naked baby who abseils from heaven on a golden chain and make us happy.

 Local´s tip: Get a mulled wine and forget about Santa for a while.

 5. What is the nice smelling pastry sold on every Prague corner?

-This is probably the biggest tourist trap called “Trdelník” – it has nothing in common with Christmas or our traditions.
+This is probably the biggest tourist trap called “Trdelník” (chimney cake) – it has nothing in common with Christmas or our traditions.
 They call it “typical Czech pastry” to make it more attractive for tourists.
 But we don´t really bake it at home.
 I ate it myself only twice in my life and I am 36 years old…

 Local´s tip: Trdelník tastes good but what about to try some ginger bread instead?